Mavis Staples: Awards and honors

 Staples was recognized as a 2016 Kennedy Center Honoree at the 39th annual gala event held in Washington, D.C.

 In 2017, Staples was inducted in to the Blues Hall of Fame.

 On November 6, 2021, Staples was inducted as a Laureate at the 57th Laureate Convocation of the Lincoln Academy of Illinois, and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois.

+In 2023, Rolling Stone ranked Staples at No. 46 on their list of the 200 Greatest Singers of All Time.

+In 2024, Staples received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council members Gen. Charles Q. Brown Jr. and Leymah Gbowee at a ceremony in New York City.